 Review your policy

-As an example, if you are driving an older vehicle that you would replace if you were in an accident, consider dropping collision and comprehensive coverage on that vehicle.
-If your teen has left for college and doesn’t have access to a car, your insurer may discount their coverage.
+For example, if you are driving an older vehicle that you would replace in an accident, consider dropping collision and comprehensive coverage on that vehicle.
+Your insurer may discount their coverage if your teen has left for college and can’t access a car.

 “Now is an important time to do an insurance check-up to review coverages and ways to save with your insurance professional,” Carole Walker says.